solvaholic/solvaholic.github.io/_posts/2017-07-20-Get-going-with-LXC.md

 ### 2. Configure LXC

 _Sidenote: The steps in this post create unprivileged containers, which [seems to not work in Fedora](https://ask.fedoraproject.org/en/question/87791/unprivileged-lxc/).
 That's why we're looking at this on the Ubuntu server instead of on the Fedora laptop._

+_Update: That, above, may have been because `uidmap` was not installed.
+If `lxc-create` returns an error about newuidmap then try installing the `uidmap` package._

 #### 2.1.
 Find your sub-UIDs and sub-GIDs